 They are like babies and treat them like if you are a dedicated pet parent (chances are high if you are reading this).

 For Small Dogs you can feed like a quarter of an average sized orange and one full for larger ones.
 This means little goes a long worthy and yes, the smell of oranges may be drool worthy, but you need to draw that line.
-Keep Reading more about can dogs eat cherries, can dogs eat apples, can dogs eat pineapple, can dogs eat clementines, can dogs eat tomatoes can dogs eat strawberries.
+Keep Reading more about can a dog eat cherries, can dogs eat apples, can dogs eat pineapple.